sudhanshu-77/DailyDose-Team-02/README.md

 It uses APIs for enhanced functionality and incorporate features for seamless goal reminder and habit management.

 Features:
-The following are the key features of the AirTracker application:
+The following are the key features of the DailyDose application:
 * User Authentication
 * Post Creation, Editing, and Deletion